Microvan

 A microvan is a van or minivan which is within the Japanese kei car classification or similar, and is smaller than a mini MPV.
-In China, these vehicles are nicknamed mian bao che ("bread-loaf vehicle") because of their shape.
+In China, these vehicles are nicknamed miàn bāo chē (bread car) due to their bread-loaf like shape.
 Similarly, in several Hispanic American countries, these vehicles are called pan de molde, which means "bread loaf".
 In Indonesia, it is commonly called a minibus due to their tall roof, perceived as resembling a miniature bus; the term is also used generally to refer to any type of three-row MPVs.

 Outside of China and Japan, microvans are also common in Southeast Asia, South Asia, Africa, Latin America, and the Middle East.
 Microvans share similar characteristics with other-sized MPVs; for instance, microvans commonly have rear sliding doors.
 Generally, they have capacity for six, seven, or eight passengers.
 As this category of vehicle has fixed third-row seats, a single vehicle cannot be used both for passenger transport and larger-cargo transport without refitting; therefore, microvans are not usually considered multi-purpose vehicles.